Kashifraz/DIinAGP/README.md

 - Implementation code for the 10 large-scale projects generated using an AI IDE (e.g., Cursor)
 - Design issue identified by two analysis tools (`CodeScene` and `SonarQube`)
 - Human evaluation screenshots for calculating the functional correctness of the generated projects
+- List of 10 detailed project descriptions for generating projects using Cursor

 ## Repository Structure